wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-how-to-configure-availability.md

 # How to configure an availability set for virtual machines in the classic deployment model

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the Resource Manager model.
+Azure recommends that most new deployments use the Resource Manager model.
 You can also configure availability sets in Resource Manager deployments.

 An availability set helps keep your virtual machines available during downtime, such as during maintenance.
 Placing two or more similarly configured virtual machines in an availability set creates the redundancy needed to maintain availability of the applications or services that your virtual machine runs.
 For details about how this works, see [Manage the availability of virtual machines] [].